UPDATE: Winter Weather Advisories Re-Issued for the Midlands

 Aftermath: Here Comes the Deep Freeze

-Once the rain ends, we will experience what could turn out to be the coldest temperatures of the year.
-Here's what we're looking at:
+Now that the snow is over, we will experience what could turn out to be the coldest temperatures of the year, as a wave of cold air pushes into South Carolina.

 You can always get the latest conditions by downloading WLTX's apps or signing up for our text alerts.